 With natural stone slabs coming in all shapes and sizes, it is very often the case that the slab you have fallen in love with may be slightly larger than what you need for your kitchen or bathroom project.
 Instead of changing your plan and settling for another, slightly smaller stone, think instead how you can incorporate the stone you adore in a unique way.
 After all, once you connect with your perfect stone, why not enjoy it further throughout your home?
 Read along to see a few of our favorite ways that you can give your beautiful new remnants life in another form.

 Custom Side Tables

 If you find yourself with plenty of stone to spare, take a note from Brooklyn-based designer, Peg Woodworking, with the Bastet end table collection, which is available in either a colorful White Beauty or a monochrome black marble, similar to Aria Stone Gallery’s Port Black.
 The earthy combination of wood and stone is a classic mix, refreshed by confident geometric design.
 By creating custom accent furniture, you will be able to transition your unique color scheme across different rooms.

 Why not incorporate the extra marble from your kitchen countertops as additional storage?
 Shelving is one of the easiest ways to incorporate your remnants.
 Once the marble is cut to the appropriate size, it is easy to personalize and install.

-If you happened to use more than one type of natural stone throughout your house and find yourself with different remnants of all colors, incorporate them into a custom bookshelf in the likes of this one from Muller Van Severen.
+Or, if you happened to use more than one type of natural stone throughout your house and find yourself with different remnants of all colors, incorporate them into a custom bookshelf in the likes of this one from Muller Van Severen.
 This tall bookshelf is not only stunning, but it will neatly tie in all of your projects from all over the house.

 If you have plenty of stone left over from your project, fashion a stand-alone piece of furniture and create a work space.
 This blue bahia granite desk is comprised of only granite from the base to the table top.